CryptoGnome/options-wheel/README.md

   * Adding 5 days to DTE smooths the score for near-term options

 * **Option Selection:**
-  From all scored options, the strategy picks the highest-scoring contract per underlying symbol to promote diversification.
-It filters out options scoring below `SCORE_MIN` and returns either the top N options or all qualifying options.
+  The strategy can select multiple contracts per underlying (controlled by `MAX_POSITIONS_PER_SYMBOL`) to enable position averaging.
+It filters out options scoring below `SCORE_MIN` and returns the top-scoring options while respecting position limits.

+* **Cost Basis Management:**
+  The system tracks all premiums collected from covered calls and automatically adjusts your cost basis.
+For example:
+  - Buy shares at $100 (assigned from put)
+  - Sell covered call for $2 premium → Adjusted cost basis: $98
+  - If call expires worthless, sell another for $1.50 → Adjusted cost basis: $96.50
+  - System now targets call strikes ≥ $96.50 instead of $100 for better exit probability

 ---